eschen42/portableIcon932/src/README.md

 For information regarding the "Cygwin Native Application Library", see the Cygnal project homepage [http://www.kylheku.com/cygnal/](https://web.archive.org/web/20210811182329im_/http://www.kylheku.com/cygnal/).

 The `..\bin\cygwin1.dll` is a renamed copy of the Cygnal DLL ([http://www.kylheku.com/cygnal/cygwin1-3-1-98-64bit.dll](https://web.archive.org/web/20210817124227im_/http://www.kylheku.com/cygnal/cygwin1-3-1-98-64bit.dll), having SHA256 checksum 6929bf6781c322597584dcb71fbe36f836017a4704bcaad2ca5959b4aa390d30) provided for running these executables outside the context of Cygwin.
 This version corresponds only to the `cygwin1.dll` from Cygwin 3.2.0, which is to say that it only works with executables linked against the Cygwin 3.2.0 `cygwin1.dll`.
 Because this DLL is derived from the Cygwin DLL, it is licensed under [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0-standalone.html), making it freely distributable with the license notice; see [https://cygwin.com/licensing.html](https://cygwin.com/licensing.html).

+To build Icon extensions, you will need to use the Cygwin 3.2.0 environment.

 ## About `.\callcmd.c`